frc5024/webdocs/docs/learn/cubicdeadband.md

 rotation = (Math.abs(rotation) > deadband)?
 0.0 : rotation;
 ```

-Although this worked, it raised the following problem that ws mentioned by [mimirgames.com](http://www.mimirgames.com/articles/games/joystick-input-and-using-deadbands/).
+Although this worked, it raised the following problem that was mentioned by [mimirgames](http://www.mimirgames.com/articles/games/joystick-input-and-using-deadbands/).
 This causes a hard cut
 in the motor input.
-For example, with a deadband of `0.1`, when the joystick reads `0.09` the output will be `0.0%`, but with a reading of `0.11`, the output will be `0.11%`.
+For example, with a deadband of `0.1`: when the joystick reads `0.09` the output will be `0.0%`, but with a reading of `0.11`, the output will be `0.11%`.
 While this does not seem
-too bad, it causes a loss of fine control from the driver.
+too bad, it causes a loss of fine control from the driver's input.
 They can only go `0.0%` or `0.1%`.
 Nothing in between.

 ![Linear Cutoff graph](http://www.mimirgames.com/wp-content/uploads/2017/06/LinearDeadband.png)

 ## The Solution
 For most inputs, small changes of small values matter much more than small changes of big values.
-For example, going 5 mph faster then intended is much more serious when parking a car than when one is driving on the freeway (source: [mimirgames.com](http://www.mimirgames.com/articles/games/joystick-input-and-using-deadbands/)).
+For example, going 5 mph faster then intended is much more serious when parking a car than when one is driving on the freeway (source: [mimirgames](http://www.mimirgames.com/articles/games/joystick-input-and-using-deadbands/)).

 To achive this, we use this "fancy equation".
 Essentially, we pass our input through a cubic scaling funciton:
 ```java